Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 For now the process is semi-automated.
 Certain steps need to be done manually.

-### Setup Prerequisites
+### Setup Pre-requisites

 The following tools and extension are necessary to build and deploy the sources and projects.
-Please make sure to have the prerequisites ready before starting the setup.
+Please make sure to have the pre-requisites ready before starting the setup.

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Visual Studio Code Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)